A Film internship must be completed before graduation

 Begin your internship search a minimum of three months before you want to start.
 Earlier is better.
 Application deadlines vary, depending on the organization.
 Turn yours in early to avoid disappointment.

 The Washington metro area provides many internship opportunities.
 Students can also do an internship outside of the D.C. area and abroad.
-Current Film internships.
-See current internship listings.
+See current internship search page.

 Some organizations offer paid opportunities, but many are unpaid positions.
 Review the job posting and reach out to the organization for more information.
 Mason also offers some scholarships for those who pursue an unpaid internship.